nixworks/public/news/2007/06/10/index.md

 ##### Sunday talk show
 ### [ On the Sunday talk show "Meet the Press", former U.S. Secretary of State Colin Powell calls for the immediate closure of the Guantanamo Bay detention camp. ](/news/2007/06/10/on-the-sunday-talk-show-meet-the-press-former-u-s-secretary-of-state-colin-powell-calls-for-the-immediate-closure-of-the-guantanamo-bay.md)
-_Context: Colin Powell, Guantanamo Bay detention camp, Meet the Press, Sunday talk show, United States Secretary of State_
+_Context: Colin Powell, Guantanamo Bay detention camp, Meet the Press, Secretary of State, Sunday talk show_

 ##### Palestinian Journalist Syndicate
 ### [ The Palestinian Journalist Syndicate criticizes Islamic Jihad militants for using a vehicle marked with a "TV" sign to approach Gaza's frontier border with Israel in an attempt to kidnap an Israel Defense Forces soldier from a position across the border. ](/news/2007/06/10/the-palestinian-journalist-syndicate-criticizes-islamic-jihad-militants-for-using-a-vehicle-marked-with-a-tv-sign-to-approach-gaza-s-fron.md)